Graduate Apprenticeship Opportunities

 - Have been living in one of these places for the three years immediately before the start of the course.

-- Also be living (ordinarily resident) in Scotland on the day the course starts.
+- Be living (ordinarily resident) in Scotland on the day the course starts.